Mirage Callouts Explained

 The map consists of three main areas: A Site, B Site, and Mid—with multiple access routes to each.
 Counter-Terrorists usually start from CT Spawn, controlling A, B, and Connector, while Terrorists move from T Spawn, splitting toward A Ramp, Palace, Mid, or B Apartments.

-Mastering Mirage callouts is essential for coordinated gameplay.
-Because the map emphasizes rotations, control of Mid, and well-executed site entries, clear and precise communication can determine the outcome of every round.
+Mirage Mastering Mirage callouts is essential for coordinated gameplay.
+Because the map emphasises rotations, control of Mid, and well-executed site entries, clear and precise communication can determine the outcome of every round.
 Whether you’re playing as an AWPer on Window or anchoring B Site from Bench, knowing how to describe where you or enemies are is crucial.

-Using callouts like “One under Balcony”, “Bomb dropped Mid”, or “Smoke CT – go A” keeps your team synchronized and helps build strategies on the fly.
-Mirage also has well-established smoke and molotov lineups, which means players who communicate effectively can execute cleaner takes and retakes.
+Using callouts like “One under Balcony”, “Bomb dropped Mid”, or “Smoke CT – go A” keeps your team synchronised and helps build strategies on the fly.